 Cost of Goods Sold (COGS) Example

 Let’s take a snacks company for example.
-Suppose they start the year 2022 with snacks worth $10,000 in their inventory.
+Suppose this business sells snacks and incurs costs for producing goods.
+They start the year 2025 with snacks worth $10,000 in their inventory.
 Throughout the year, they make purchases of $80,000.
-At the end of the year, they’re left with goods worth $20,000.
+At the end of the year, they’re left with unsold inventory worth $20,000.

 So, their cost of goods sold (COGS) will be: